energychain/corrently-charge/README.md

 Todays BEV charging lacks communication between driver/customer and charge point operator (CPO).

-*If we would know the goals the driver has by time of connecting to our charging point, we could optimize our  energy dispatch for the charging session.*
+*If we would know the goals the driver has by time of connecting to our charging point, we could optimize the charging session, for the driver, for us and for the environment.*

 ### Goals
 - integrate local generation (eq. photovoltaics) into tariffs